ericoporto/ags-manual-wiki/OOProgramming.md

 attributes themselves are considered virtual, so there also needs to be a struct member used to store the data.

-An attribute is declared more like a method than a property.
-You must also supply two functions for each attribute, a getter and a setter, named get_XXX and set_XXX respectively where XXX is the name of the attribute.

 For example:

     struct Weapon